Chapter 3: General Provisions, Section 8: Prosecution and Progress

 - Initiate requests to the district utility coordinator to modify agreements that would allow the contractor’s forces to perform work under change order.
 Section 5-1.36C, “Nonhighway Facilities,” of the Standard Specifications covers such work by the contractor.

-- Initiate any changes in the order of work that would eliminate or mitigate an excusable delay or critical delay, provided that any cost involved would not exceed the estimated cost resulting from a delay.
+- Initiate any changes in the work sequencing that would eliminate or mitigate an excusable delay or critical delay, provided that any cost involved would not exceed the estimated cost resulting from a delay.

 If an excusable delay or critical delay occurs, take the following actions: